OAuth 2.0 access management

 - The token scope can be assigned implicitly.

-- The lifetime of the issued access and refresh tokens can be controlled for each individual application and end-user.
+- The lifetime of the issued ID, access and refresh tokens can be controlled for each individual application and end-user.

 - Tokens may carry additional data.